The Value Of Hiring A Professional

 1. Underestimating the time it will take

-We all know time is money, and in the video production world, paying more upfront could save a lot of time.
-But ultimately, pitfall of time can be bigger than just money.
-Learning, trying, failing, and trying again can be frustrating, and deadlines, whether they are self-imposed or set in stone, can creep up.
+We all know time is money.
+In the video production world, paying more upfront could save a lot of time.
+But ultimately, the pitfall of time can be bigger than just money.
+Learning, trying, failing, and trying again can be frustrating.
+Deadlines, either self-imposed or set in stone, can creep up.
 Perhaps even more frustrating, investing so much time in DIY, and then still having to turn to a professional to make it work.
+One client spent months recording a series of videos that I re-filmed in 2 days.
+Not only was it faster in the long run, but better quality and more engaging.
+Yes, more expensive, but HER clients will appreciate the quality.

 2. Not using the correct tools

-Most of the clients that come to us after failing to create a video on their own have already invested a lot of time (see above) researching where to start and learning about video production.
+Most of the clients that come to us after failing to create a video on their own have already invested a lot of time (see above) researching.
 Frequently, they have a keen awareness of the tools they need to produce good quality videos.
-Sometimes they’ve already committed to cutting costs by doing the video themselves, so they cut costs with their tools too.
-But considering consumer toys have made huge improvements in quality, this isn’t the biggest concern.
-More likely to happen is simple lack of familiarity leading to curious choices and potential set-backs.
+But equipment can also be a significant investment.
+For companies not considering ongoing videos, they don’t always want to shell out for something they’ll use once.
+Considering consumer toys have made huge improvements in quality, this isn’t the biggest concern.
+More likely to happen is cutbacks leading to curious choices and potential set-backs.
+One client reached out to ask me to reduce background noise is some video they recorded themselves.
+Upon review, “some background noise” was an understatement, and unavoidable.
+Investing in a simple microphone would have saved them a ton of time and money.

 3. Getting hung up on the technical aspects